31 December Journal Prompts for a Busy Month

 So…good thing you found these December journal prompts!

 Not only should you take time to do a brain dump in your journal when you’re overwhelmed with all the holiday festivities, but you should also reflect on all the twists and turns this year brought you.
-In the last twelve months, you’ve likely grown and changed in some way.
-Recognizing those changes will be a great insight!

-Using a journal to check in with myself during busy seasons in my life is a non-negotiable.
 While the holidays can be super fun, they can also be draining and overwhelming.
-We could all benefit from checking in with ourselves to see how good of a handle we have on holiday stress around Christmas time.
+We could all use a little check-in with ourselves to see how good of a handle we have on holiday stress around Christmas time.

 So if you could use a little bit of year-end reflection, December journal prompts to reflect on the month, and Christmas/holiday writing prompts, I’ve got you covered!